bparanj/crystal/computer/electronics/terms/cathode-anode.md

 # Cathodes Explained in 5 Levels of Complexity

-## Level 1: Explanation for a Child
+## Level 1: Child

 Imagine you have a tiny door that lets special invisible friends called electrons out.
 This door is called a cathode.
 It's like the starting line in a race, where all the electron friends begin their journey.
 In things like batteries or some kinds of lights, the cathode helps the electrons move and do their job, which can be making light or helping toys work!

-## Level 2: Explanation for a Teenager
+## Level 2: Teenager

 A cathode is one of the two main parts in certain types of electronic devices, with the other being the anode.
 The cathode is the negative terminal, and it's where electrons leave the device.
 Here are some key points about cathodes:

 1. In a battery: The cathode is where a reduction reaction occurs, accepting electrons during discharge.
 2. In a diode: It's the negative terminal where current flows out of the device.